paulosjd/aurnapi/readme.md

 **3. Create the database and add data**

     (aurn-venv) $ python3 run.py createdb

     (aurn-venv) $ python3 run.py collectdata

-The collectdata command provides a convenient way to call the update_db() function (defined in app.data.hourly).
-This inserts the air quality data for the most recent hour into the table 'data'.
+The collectdata command provides a convenient way to update the database with air pollution values scraped from the goverment agency webpage, updated on an hourly basis.

 **4. Configure and run the API**